 If your barn doesn’t have its own power supply and you don’t have an option to install it don’t worry you can still use security cameras.
 In the past, if you were completely off-grid then there was no way you could use a camera but things have come a long way since then.
 Batteries have gotten a lot smaller and much more powerful and solar power is so good these days that it can even power entire homes!

 If you decide to go down the route of a battery-operated camera then you’ll ideally want to use rechargeable batteries (you’ll end up spending a small fortune otherwise).
 With this in mind, it’s worth thinking about how you’re going to keep the batteries charged.
 You could, of course, take them home with you and charge them there but then you’ll need to have a spare set to use while you’re charging that set.
-The other option is to charge then in situ, I know you haven’t got any power so can’t do this.
-Well that’s where solar power comes in!
-Many companies offer a solar charger for their camera’s so that the battery remains fully topped up.
+The other option is to charge them in situ, I know you haven’t got any power so can’t do this.
+Well, that’s where solar power comes in!
+Many companies offer a solar charger for their cameras so that the battery remains fully topped up.

-Instead of batteries there a handful of security cameras that are powered solely by solar panels.
+Instead of batteries there are a handful of security cameras that are powered solely by solar panels.
 These are often supplied with a long cable that plugs into the camera so you can place the camera where you want it and then move the solar panel to a location where it’ll get the most amount of sunlight.

 Some of you may say that solar is no good because it won’t work at nighttime or when the sun isn’t very bright but in fact, neither of these are true.
 Despite being promoted as solar-powered, most cameras also have a reserve battery that will keep it working during the night when there’s no sun.
 The technology behind solar power has come on a great deal since its inception back in 1876 and no longer needs bright sunlight – just daylight is enough to keep them working.